 - You were recently divorced

-- You recently lost a spouse or other family member
+- You've recently lost a spouse or other family member

 - You have an incapacitated spouse in need of long-term care

 - You have a taxable estate for federal and/or state estate tax purposes

-If one or more of these situations apply to you, then you will need the counseling and advice of an experienced elder law attorney to assist you with your elder law needs.
-Otherwise, it may be the state, an elder law attorney, a probate lawyer, your state's department of revenue, and/or the IRS that will receive the largest chunk of your assets.
+If one or more of these situations apply to you, you'll need the counseling and advice of an experienced elder law attorney to assist you with your elder law needs.
+Otherwise, your state or the Internal Revenue Service might receive the largest chunk of your assets.